RupankarCh/my-notes/Linux/Ansible/Ansible_Practical.md

 ansible all -b -m shell -a "firewall-cmd --list-rich-rules" (Lists the configured firewalld rich rules on all managed hosts with elevated privileges)

 ansible all -b -m shell -a "firewall-cmd --permanent --add-rich-rule='rule family=ipv4 source address=192.168.10.10 service name=http accept'" (Intended to permanently allow HTTP traffic from 192.168.10.10)

+Crontab:Recurring automation

+ansible all -m shell -a "rpm -qa | grep crontab" (checks for a package name containing crontab)

+ansible all -m shell -a "systemctl start crond" (To start crond)

+ansible all -m shell -a "touch /home/ansible/test/cron-date.log" (touch creates the file if it doesn't exist)

+ansible all -m shell -a "crontab -l" (List the current user's cron jobs)

+ansible all -m shell -a '(crontab -l 2>>/dev/null; echo "* * * * * date >> /home/ansible/cron-date.log") | crontab -' (Run date every minute and append the output to /home/ansible/cron-date.log, 2>>/dev/null You don't want that error becoming part of the new crontab, ; Run the next command regardless of whether the previous command succeeded. crontab - Read the new crontab from standard input)

+ansible all -m shell -a "cat /home/ansible/cron-date.log" (To check if Every minute, date runs and appends another timestamp)

+ansible all -m shell -a '(crontab -l 2>>/dev/null; echo "#ANSIBLE CRON TEST"; echo "* * * * * date >> /home/ansible/cron-date.log") | crontab -' (Add another cron job with a comment)

+ansible all -m shell -a '(crontab -l 2>/dev/null; echo "45 17 * * * df -h >> /home/ansible/test/cron-disk-monitor.log") | crontab -' (Every day at 5:45 PM, run df -h and append its output to the log)

+ansible all -m shell -a "cat /home/ansible/test/cron-disk-monitor.log"

 ```

 ---